 “Research shows that the most memorable photos are those that contain people.
 Psychologists have also found that colour images are more memorable than black and white” – yesware

-I’ve made another super-short video to show you how you can easily save a profile photo with a circular crop and transparent background using the free online editor PicMonkey.
+I’ve made another super-short video to show you how you can easily save a profile photo with a circular crop and transparent background using the free online editor PicMonkey, AND how to create your own blog post graphics in Photoshop.

 What NOT to include